awslabs/aws-video-transcriber/README.md

 When launching the template, you will need to enter a stack name, an API key and choose a locale that Transcribe will use to process your video's audio data.

-**The API Key is used to provide to users access to the system.
-You must provide a strong, random, alpha-numeric API key between 20 and 70 characters long!**
+*The API Key is used to provide to users access to the system.
+You must provide a strong, random, alpha-numeric API key between 20 and 70 characters long.
+Otherwise the stack will fail to launch and you will see [this error](#invalid-api-key).*

 ### One click deployment